-A \$2 billion institutional secured term loan ("Setanta") was entered into on November 5, 2021.
-The obligations of the borrowers of the loan are guaranteed by AerCap Holdings N.V. and AerCap Ireland.
+The Setanta institutional secured term loan was entered into in 2021.
+The obligations of the borrowers of the loan are guaranteed by AerCap Holdings N.V. and certain of its subsidiaries.

 Both the Hyperion loan and the Setanta loan contain customary covenants and events of default for financings of this type, including covenants that limit the ability of the subsidiary borrowers and their subsidiaries to incur additional indebtedness and create liens, and covenants that limit the ability of the guarantors, the subsidiary borrowers and their subsidiaries to consolidate, merge or dispose of all or substantially all of their assets and enter into transactions with affiliates.